10 Competency Interview Questions to Ask Candidates in 2026

 Final Thought

-In 2026, the best interviews look beyond experience to uncover behavior, mindset, and motivation.
-Competency-based questions help leaders hire people who can adapt, collaborate, and deliver results in a constantly changing world.
+In 2026, the ideal interview looks beyond a potential candidate's experience to uncover behavior, mindset, and motivation.
+Competency-based questions help leaders identify and hire high-performing talent that can adapt, collaborate, and deliver results within a constantly changing environment.